dprada/Aqua/doc/source/source_csn/tutorial.rst

 There are three formats of output: 'native', 'labels', 'text'.

 The 'native format' is a compact format not readable for other programs.
-This format is recommended to work with pynoramix since the size of the file is smaller than the file created with 'text'.
+This format is recommended to work with aqua since the size of the file is smaller than the file created with 'text'.

 .. sourcecode:: ipython